mixkorshun/django-antispam/docs/usage.rst

 .. seealso:: You can read more at Akismet `official website <https://akismet.com/>`_.

-Use Akismet protection in your project:
+Use Akismet protection for your project:

 ..  code-block:: python